Akil Baddoo Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.4 K/9, the second-best in MLB.
+- The White Sox pitching staff ranks third in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.95).
+- The White Sox have a 4.91 team ERA that ranks 26th among all MLB pitching staffs.

-- The White Sox give up the fourth-most home runs in baseball (195 total, 1.4 per game).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (195 total, 1.4 per game).

-- The White Sox are sending Clevinger (6-7) to the mound to make his 20th start of the season.
-He is 6-7 with a 3.90 ERA and 87 strikeouts through 101 2/3 innings pitched.
+- Urena will make his first start of the season for the White Sox.

-- The righty's most recent appearance came on Saturday against the Detroit Tigers, when he threw four innings, surrendering eight earned runs while giving up 12 hits.
+- It's the season debut and his first appearance in more than a year for the 31-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.